Theater: Reality, Rituals, and the Human Imagination

 The Theater of Healing and Medicine

-His resources to innovate come from in that he has successfully developed, and sold two multi-billion dollar pharmaceutical companies, American Pharma Partners and Abraxis BioScience.
-Soon-Shiong’s current companies are NantHealth and NantWorks, started in 2007 and 2011.
-Both companies utilize a number of IT technologies such as fiber-optic, cloud-based data infrastructure to share healthcare information.
-Three years ago, Soon- Shiong announced NantHealth’s supercomputer-based system, and a network is able to analyze the genetic data from tumor samplings.
+His resources for innovation stem from his successful development and sale of two multi-billion-dollar pharmaceutical companies, American Pharma Partners and Abraxis BioScience.
+Soon-Shiong’s current companies are NantHealth and NantWorks, which were started in 2007 and 2011, respectively.
+Both companies utilize various IT technologies, including fiber-optic and cloud-based data infrastructure, to share healthcare information.
+Three years ago, Soon-Shiong announced NantHealth’s supercomputer-based system, a network that can analyze genetic data from tumor samplings.

 Imaginable Rituals